Pekingese

 Official measurements, coat, and temperament

 - General Appearance: A well-balanced, compact dog with a heavy front and lighter hindquarters.
+The gait is slow and rolling, a hallmark of the breed.

-- Eyes: Large, dark, round, and lustrous.
+- Eyes: Large, dark, round, and lustrous, set wide apart.

 Breed Trivia